Gamify-IT/docs/dev-manuals/languages/java/backend-to-backend-communication.md

 </dependencyManagement>
 ```

-To implement the feign client into a spring boot project,
-you have to do the following in your source code:
+To implement the feign client into a spring boot project, you have to perform the following steps

-This is an example on how to send a minigame result from the chickenshock-backend to the overworld-backend.
+(the example is based on communication from chickenshock-backend to overworld-backend):

-Add `@EnableFeignClients` to your ServiceApplication file.
+Annotate  your `Application` or `Configuration` class with `@EnableFeignClients`.
+Preferably `Configuration`, if present.

 ```java
 @SpringBootApplication